-Keystore Function rwebps.bcfks Credential store for proxy, inbound TLS The public key and certificate from this store are exported to the Administrative Server and stored in its trustedps.bcfks store. trustedps.bcfks Stores the public key and certificate from rwebps.bcfks, noted above. trustedws.bcfks Trust store for proxy, both for TLS client authentication and proxy token signature verification Contains public keys and certificates imported into the proxy from trusted MSS Administrative Servers trustedmss.bcfks Stores the public key and certificate for MSS servers that the user has chosen to trust when exporting settings or importing servers in the Security Proxy Wizard cacerts in jre/lib/security/cacerts
+Keystore Function rwebps.bcfks Credential store for proxy, inbound TLS The public key and certificate from this store are exported to the Administrative Server and stored in its trustedps.bcfks store. trustedps.bcfks Stores the public key and certificate from rwebps.bcfks, noted above. trustedws.bcfks Trust store for proxy, both for TLS client authentication and proxy token signature verification Contains public keys and certificates imported into the proxy from trusted MSS Administrative Servers trustedmss.bcfks Stores the public key and certificate for MSS servers that the user has chosen to trust when exporting settings or importing servers in the Security Proxy Wizard

+8.4.6 cacerts in jre/lib/security/cacerts

-The cacerts trust store contains a set of commonly used root certificates that comes by default with Management and Security Server.
+The cacerts trust store contains a set of commonly used root certificates that are present by default with Management and Security Server.

-- Keystore location: %ProgramFiles%/Micro Focus/MSS/jre/jre/lib/security/ cacerts - Password location: System property javax.net.ssl.trustStorePassword - To change this password: Set a property in container.conf and change the password of the file using a utility such as keytool, portecle,or keystore explorer.
+- Keystore location: %ProgramFiles%/Micro Focus/MSS/jre/lib/security/cacerts - Password location: System property javax.net.ssl.trustStorePassword - To change this password: Set a property in container.conf and change the password of the file using a utility such as keytool, portecle, or keystore explorer.

-To view the certificates, go to Configure Settings - Trusted Certificates.
-Select Management and Security Server as the Certificate Store, and then open the list under Trusted Root Certificate Authorities.
+To view the certificates:

+- 1. Go to Configure Settings Trusted Certificates. - 2.
+Select Management and Security Server as the Certificate Store. - 3.
+Open the list under Trusted Root Certificate Authorities.